 Mr. Baraf was part of the team that successfully relocated the giftware industry from 225 Fifth Avenue to 450,000 SF at 7 West 34th Street, as well as the menswear industry from 1350 Avenue of the Americas to 641 Lexington Avenue for 100,000 SF.
 He also has extensive experience representing Bank of America at 9 W. 57th and Arthur Anderson at 1345 Avenue of the America totaling more than 1 million SF.

-Prior to entering the real estate industry in 1986, Mr. Baraf was President and CEO of Fiberglass Resources Corporation, a manufacturer of fiberglass-reinforced thermoset epoxy custom piping systems for the utility, oil, coal and gas industries.
-Mr. Baraf sold this business to Koch Industries of Wichita, Kansas in 1984.
+Prior to entering the real estate industry in 1986, Mr. Baraf was President and CEO of Fiberglass Resources Corporation, a manufacturer of fiberglass-reinforced, thermoset epoxy custom piping systems for the utility, oil and gas industries.
+Mr. Baraf sold this business to Koch Industries of Wichita, KS in 1984.
 He brings an extensive business background and macro view of businesses and overhead costs, with particular emphasis on the real estate component and how it impacts the bottom line.

-Mr. Baraf holds a BA from Lafayette College and an L.L.B. from Brooklyn Law School.
-He has given lectures regarding real estate issues at the American Bar Association, Real Estate Lawyers Division Conference in Orlando (May, 1995), as well as completing a speaking tour in London, Milan and Paris regarding corporate buyer values and how they relate to real estate leaseholds in the United States.
-Mr. Baraf is an attorney and has been quoted and published in numerous national trade publications such as his article entitled, “Move Now to Lop Off Real Estate Rental Costs”, published in Corporate Cashflow Magazine.
+Mr. Baraf holds a B.A. from Lafayette College and an L.L.B. from Brooklyn Law School.
+He has given lectures regarding real estate issues at the American Bar Association, Real Estate Lawyers Division Conference in Orlando, and also completed a speaking tour in London, Milan, and Paris regarding corporate buyer values and how they relate to real estate leaseholds in the United States.